The carving of designs into wood or the carving of objects out of wood.

 Cost: Hand-carved decoration can be expensive and time is money.

 Lack of awareness: Sponsors have limited knowledge of the workings of woodcarvers versus current technical innovations.
 Potential clients have poor understanding of what is possible, e.g. decoration being designed out of projects because the designer is unaware of the skills available.

 Advances in CNC routing and latterly 3D printing.

-British Woodcarvers Association – has just under 1000 UK members, of which 90% are hobbyists.
+British Woodcarvers Association – has just under a thousand UK members, of which 90% are hobbyists.
 There are 31 regional groups (the minimum number of carvers for a regional group is 6).
 There are currently 17 members under the age of 25 who are learning the skills; the majority of members are over the age of 50.

 Master Carvers Association – an organisation for professional stone and wood carvers, 44 members

 The Worshipful Company of Joiners and Ceilers – represents woodcarvers, cornicers, and ceiling and wall panellers.
 Is active in sponsorship, awards schemes and appointments of apprentices.

 - A list of carvers can be found on the website of the Association of Master Carvers.